-2) To understand the educator’s role in protecting and supporting vulnerable students
+2) Understand the educator’s role in protecting and supporting vulnerable students

-3) To recognize the symptoms of stress, trauma and violence
+3) Recognize the symptoms of stress, trauma, and violence

-4) To understand how stress, trauma or violence affects brain development and learning
+4) Understand how stress, trauma, or violence affects brain development and learning

-5) To understand the causes of stress, trauma and violence in families and society
+5) Understand the causes of stress, trauma, and violence in families and society

-6) To understand the special learning needs these students bring to the classroom
+6) Understand the special learning needs these students bring to the classroom

-7) To gain techniques for supporting students and families affected by stress, trauma or violence
+7) Gain techniques for supporting students and families affected by stress, trauma, or violence

-8) To learn intervention techniques applicable to the classroom setting
+8) Learn intervention techniques applicable to the classroom setting

-9) To gain a wider knowledge of available outside resources and support systems
+9) Gain a wider knowledge of available outside resources and support systems

-10) To understand the educator’s role in the intervention and prevention of violence
+10) Understand the educator’s role in the intervention and prevention of violence

 This course is designed to help classroom teachers, school counselors and other educational personnel gain strategies to reach and teach students who have been affected by stress, trauma and/or violence.
 Participants will learn the signs and symptoms of stress and trauma.
 Participants will explore how stress, violence and trauma affect a student’s learning, cognitive brain development and social-emotional development.
 The short- and long-term consequences of being exposed to stress, trauma or violence, as well as the social and family causes, will be reviewed.
 Participants will learn the dynamics of domestic violence and community violence.
 The educator’s role in the intervention and prevention of violence will be discussed.